 Trump's relationship with top Dems 'deteriorating' amid shutdown standoff

-The relationship between President Donald Trump and top Democrats may be “deteriorating” as the two parties inched closer but ultimately fell short on an agreement that would have reopened the federal government before Monday.
+The relationship between President Trump and top Democrats may be “deteriorating” as the two parties inched closer but ultimately fell short on an agreement that would have re-opened the federal government before Monday.

 The revelation comes as the federal government shutdown stretches into its third day.
-There is an expected procedural vote in the Senate on Monday at noon that would fund the government until Feb.
-8, The Wall Street Journal reported.
-But it is unclear if there’s enough support and it would not reopen the government.
+There is an expected procedural vote in the Senate on Monday at noon on a bill that would fund the government until Feb.
+8. But it is unclear if there’s enough support, and it would not re-open the government yet.

+Trump kicked off Monday morning by accusing Democrats of playing to the "far left base."

+"Democrats have shut down our government in the interests of their far left base.
+They don’t want to do it but are powerless!" he tweeted.

 Marc Short, the White House director of legislative affairs, told Fox News Sunday that the relationship between Trump, Democratic leader Chuck Schumer and Senate Minority Whip Dick Durbin, D-Ill., is “probably deteriorating” since the shutdown began on Saturday at 12:01 a.m.

 During the Friday meeting with Trump, Schumer reportedly agreed to only one-year appropriation for the border wall.
-The White House dismissed such offer, instead demanding a multi-year package for the administration’s signature issue.
+The White House dismissed such an offer, instead demanding a multi-year package for the administration’s signature issue.

-Senate Majority Leader Mitch McConnell and Schumer said on Sunday that negotiations were underway and the exact details of a proposal taking shape are unclear.
+Senate Majority Leader Mitch McConnell and Schumer said on Sunday that negotiations were under way and the exact details of a proposal taking shape are unclear.

 “We have yet to reach an agreement on a path forward,” Schumer said late Sunday, hoping for a firmer commitment from the Republicans to protect roughly 700,000 younger immigrants brought illegally to the U.S. as children.

-The GOP is becoming increasingly confident that Democrats will ultimately blink and vote to end the shutdown amid to mounting criticism and blame for the standoff.
+The GOP is becoming increasingly confident that Democrats will ultimately blink and vote to end the shutdown amid mounting criticism and blame for the standoff.
 The White House and Republican leadership insisted they will not enter negotiations on immigration until the government is funded.

 Some Democrats reportedly expressed worries of the political costs due to the showdown in the wake of the midterm elections this year.